-Both UG and PG student are given feedback forms and are asked to submit them before the start of their university examinations.
-We select 10 of the current students and 05 of alumni and parents randomly for this purpose.
-All the necessary aspects such as syllabus, teaching method, reading material, evaluation methods, teachers' punctuality and their knowledge, academic facilities, infrastructure, sports and other facilities, extracurricular activities, prizes and awards, grievance redressal method, students' security, quality of administrative services, career guidance and counselling, discipline, cleanliness, firstaid, and teacherstudent interaction are covered so that the feedback received from the stakeholders would help us improve wherever required.
+Both UG and PG students are given feedback forms and are asked to submit them before the start of their university examinations.
+We select 10 percent of the current students and 05 percent of alumni and parents randomly for this purpose.
+All the necessary aspects such as syllabus, teaching method, reading material, evaluation methods, teachers' punctuality and their knowledge, academic facilities, infrastructure, sports and other facilities, extracurricular activities, prizes and awards, grievance redressal method, students' security, quality of administrative services, career quidance and counselling, discipline, cleanliness, first aid, and teacher-student interaction are covered so that the feedback received from the stakeholders would help us improve wherever required.
 Different yardsticks are used for responses to different questions.
-Generally the feedback is sought on a 05 point scale from 01 to 05 ranging between very good and very poor (1 Very Good, 02 Good, 03.
-Satisfactory, 04.
-Poor, 05.
-Very Poor) and the responses are put into the numerical form for analysis.
+Generally the feedback is sought on a 05 point scale from 01 to 05 ranging between very good and very poor (1 Very Good, 02 Good, 03 Satisfactory, 04 Poor, 05 Very Poor) and the responses are put into numerical form for analysis.
 The feedback received from the stakeholders is then analyzed, and averages and percentages of various criteria are calculated.
 The strengths and weaknesses pointed out by the stakeholders are reassessed.
 The future action is then decided accordingly.